 - elected members and MPs

 - contractors providing IT or advice services

-- national regulators, e.g. Information Commissioner’s Office, Investigatory Powers Commissioner’s Office
+- national regulators, such as the Information Commissioner’s Office or Investigatory Powers Commissioner’s Office

 - consultees – statutory or others